hubert-kompanowski/Cplusplus/tests/lib/gtest-1.8.0/googletest/docs/DevGuide.md

 # Introduction #

-First, let's give you some background of the project.
+is_first, let's give you some background of the project.

 ## Licensing ##